-The Mini Simplicity connector is a 10-pin 1.27 mm pitch connector that allows the use of an external debugger such as the one found on one of the Silicon Labs Wireless mainboards.
+The Mini Simplicity connector is a 10-pin, 1.27 mm pitch connector that allows the use of an external debugger such as the one found on a Silicon Labs Wireless Starter Kit mainboard.
 See section 4.2 External Debugger for more details.
-The pinout of the connector on the board is described in the table below with the names being referenced from the EFR32MG24.
+The pinout of the connector on the board is described in the table below with the names being referenced from the EFR32MG26.